giorgos1992/todo/README.md

 2. Clone this repository to your local machine.
 3. Navigate to the project directory and install dependencies with `yarn install`.
 4. Start the Metro server with `yarn start`.
-5. In a new terminal, start the application with `yarn android` or `yarn pod:install && yarn ios` for Android or iOS respectively.
+5.1 In a new terminal, start the application with `yarn android`.
+5.2 In a new terminal, run `xcrun simctl list devices` to find a list with the available ios devices. `yarn pod:install && yarn ios --simulator="{iphone model}"` e.g.`yarn ios --simulator="iPhone 14"`.

 ## Usage